kampsy/pygwizo/CONTRIBUTING.md

 All Contributions are accept through the GitHub pull requests.

-General questions should go to [kampsycode@gmail.com]
+General questions should go to [kampambachanda@gmail.com]

-Unless otherwise noted, pygwizo source files are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, gwizo source files are distributed under the BSD-style license found in the LICENSE file.